utdata/rwdir/docs/01-install.md

 > NOTE: R and RStudio are already installed on lab computers.

+## Mac vs PC

+I use a Mac in class and in my examples.
+I'm a big fan of using keyboard commands to do operations in any program, but I reference this from a Mac perspective.
+So if I say use *Cmd+S* or *Command+S* to save, that might be *Cntl+S* or *Control+S* on a PC.
+The letters may not be the same on a PC, but you can usually figure it out by look at menu items in RStudio to figure out the PC command.

 ## Installing R

 Our first task is to install the [R programming language](https://www.r-project.org/) onto your computer.
 There are a number of "mirrors" which have the software.